After four fascinating flyaway races, the Formula 1 circus heads back to its European homeland with this weekend’s Spanish Grand Prix at Barcelona.

-The newly designed chicane that is now the track’s penultimate corner is an eyesore on the circuit, and emasculated the track’s final sector, which was a particularly challenging section of the track.
+The last corner has now been slowed by a badly designed chicane which is an absolute eyesore on the circuit, and has only served to emasculate the track’s final sector, which was a particularly challenging section of the track.

-So what have been some of the highlights from the races at Barcelona?
-Let’s relive a few of the better races…
+So what have been some of the other highlights from the previous races at Barcelona?
+Let’s relive five of our favourite races here…

 1991: The circuit’s F1 debut provided the track with its one truly famous overtaking move in its twenty-year history when, with the championship battle at stake, Nigel Mansell and Ayrton Senna raced wheel-to-wheel down the track’s main straight just inches apart.
 In a wet-dry race, Senna would later spin and limp home fifth, while Mansell took a crucial win to keep his slim championship hopes intact.

 1992: It was two from two for Mansell, who thrashed the opposition with a crushing victory in the all-conquering victory in teeming conditions at Barcelona.
 While Mansell’s dominance in the FW14B was hardly unexpected, the surprise performer of the weekend was Jean Alesi, who showed great touch in the rain to give the execrable Ferrari F92A a podium finish.